Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 I get a lot of questions about "how to pick the best seed".
 Some of the answers below may help.

+**Q. Is the random seed a hyperparameter?**

+Yes.

+It is a hyperparameter (to the model, to the test harness, etc.) that we should set, but not one we should optimize.

 **Q. What random number seed should I use?**

 No one cares.
 Use "1" or "42" or the current date in DDMMYYYY format.